akka/akka-grpc/docs/src/main/paradox/index.md

 and non-persistent streaming use cases.
 Use it for:

 * connections between internal services
-* connecting to external services, even ones written in other languages.
+* connecting to external services that expose a gRPC API, even ones written in other languages.
 * connections with web or mobile front-ends

 This library provides support for building streaming gRPC servers and clients on top